-Ask yourself, What can you learn from this,
+Ask self, What can I learn from this?

 so that it doesn’t happen again?

-Ask yourself, What experiences that lead to this were worth it though?
+Ask self, What experiences that lead to this were worth it though?

 Place the focus there.

 I can’t and won’t ever sit here, behind my screen, and write as if my life is happily perfect, and things always go my way, or even as planned.

 Shoot, I was just crying the other day because Life is just unfair.

 But I am proud of myself for practicing posi-tive ways of coping and managing my Life’s unfavorable happenings:

 -Sitting in my feelings, crying, accepting where I am, and ask myself what is the immediate next step.